catzy007/catzy007.github.io/posts/2022-11-24-my-journey-to-stable-diffusion/content.md

 Here i'm going to use system consist of two Xeon X5670 with 12 GB of ECC RAM and Radeon RX 460 4 GB (Polaris 11) GPU.
-For software i'm using Ubuntu 22.04 and (at the time of writing) latest version of ROCm which is version 5.3.
+For software i'm using Ubuntu 22.04 and (at the time of writing) the latest version of ROCm which is version 5.3.

-The last time i'm using Radeon GPU for OpenCL compute i brick my linux install and immediately switched to my Nvidia laptop using CUDA.
+The last time i'm using Radeon GPU for OpenCL compute i brick my Linux install and immediately switched to my Nvidia laptop using CUDA.
 But this time everything is better and easier which is an improvement.